dalibo/pitrery/README.md

 pitrery: Point-In-Time Recovery (PITR) tools for PostgreSQL
 ===========================================================

-WARNING : PITRERY IS IN MAINTAINANCE-ONLY MODE
+WARNING : PITRERY IS IN MAINTENANCE-ONLY MODE
 ----------------------------------------------

-After 10 years of development, pitrery development status is now Long Term Support (LTS).
-Pitrery won't have new features but bug fixes and security fixes.
+After 10 years of development, pitrery's development status is now Long Term Support (LTS).
+New features will no longer be added to Pitrery.
+We will continue to develop bug fixes and security fixes if need be.

-Pitrery will supports PostgreSQL version from 9 up to 14.
-PostgreSQL 15 and following won't be officially supported.
+Pitrery supports PostgreSQL versions from 9 up to 14 but will not work on PostgreSQL 15 and following because the backup API has evolved.

 LTS period will end as of december 2026.